opsobot/yeah-hand-obsolete/firmware/README.md

 This folder contains the firmware for the Rebelia Hand, responsible for controlling the servomotors and processing commands for hand movements.
 The firmware is designed to work seamlessly with the open-source hardware of the robotic hand.

-The firmware is licensed under the MIT License, ensuring that any modifications or derivatives remain open-source and freely available to the community.
+The firmware is licensed under the GNU GPL License, ensuring that any modifications or derivatives remain open-source and freely available to the community.

 Structure
 =========